-As you prepare to travel or move to a country that has notoriously high levels of pollution (think China, India, Egypt, Pakistan and others), it’s no wonder that you’re considering a pollution mask to bring with you.
+Considering the global increase in pollution, allergens and unhealthy fumes, it’s no wonder that you’re considering a good pollution mask.
 Your health is a priority, which is why it’s important to know which masks are the best pollution masks at filtering out the bad particles in the air and which masks don’t live up to the marketing hype.

 - Is it Comfortable?
 You’re not going to want to wear an uncomfortable pollution mask.

 - Is it Washable / Refillable?
-Pollution masks by nature gather dust and dirt.
-You’ll want to be able to either clean or replace the filter easily.
+Pollution masks, like any filter, get dirty.
+The best pollution masks give you the ability to either clean or replace the filter easily.

 - Is it Effective?
 Of course, just because a mask looks and feels good doesn’t make it the best.
 It needs to be effective.
 Masks worth buying should be marked by either “N95” or “N99”, indicating that they filter out either 95% or 99% of the pollutants respectively.